go-vikunja/vikunja/docs/config.md

   interface: ":3456"
   # The URL of the frontend, used to send password reset emails.
   frontendurl: ""
+  # The base path on the file system where the binary and assets are
+  rootpath: <the path of the executable>

 database:
   # Database type to use.
 Supported types are mysql and sqlite.